GaiusSensei/SCP-TCG/Rulebook/Chapter 3 - Game Proper.md

 Reconnaissance Phase
 ---
 A. Any effects that has a trigger condition during the "beginning of the Reconnaissance Phase" are triggered.
-B. The active player may now put any number of Anomaly or Event cards face-down to the Unidentified Anomalies zone.
+B. The active player may now put any number of Anomaly or Event cards face-down to their Unidentified Anomalies zone.
 C. Any player may now use any cards that has the "Opportunity: Reconnaissance" keyword.
 D. When the player advances to the next phase, any effects that has a trigger condition during the "end of the Reconnaissance Phase" are triggered.
 E. If this is the first round of the game, the active player passes the turn to the next player (skipping the phases below).